nickbreaton/homebridge-modern-forms/README.md

     }
     ```

 1. You’re all set!
-Any devices you saw in the Modern Fans app should appear in the Home app automatically.
+Any fans you saw in the Modern Forms app should appear in the Home app automatically.